Oyeniran2308/PALMORAL-GROUP/README.md

 |Services              | 8.40% (in favor of male)   |
 |Engineering           | -13.09% (in favor of female)   |

+**_The -13.09% gender pay gap in Engineering could be in favor of female because there're more female in the department_**

 **4. Minimum Wage Compliance**
 - Minimum wage requirement: $90,000
 - Employees above threshold: 208